 The conscious Ego, the real world and the psyche

 In the first phase of life, that of learning, the objects and events of the real world – which also includes other humans, and in particular those closest to us – arouse in us psychic reactions which, once perceived by consciousness, involve the Ego in automatic way.
-During the same period, various operational programs are transferred to our mind – through social interactions – which have the purpose of determining our behavior, also by controlling our psychic reactions, in the various situations of life.
-In this phase, the Ego usually relies without reacting to what it is taught and the psychic dynamics it experiences: the only reactions occur – automatically – when the conditioning programs or the psychic reactions caused by certain events come into conflict with some primary impulses.
+During the same period, various operational programs are transferred to our mind – through social interactions – which have the purpose of determining our behavior, also by controlling our psyche's reactions, in the various situations of life.
+In this phase, the Ego usually relies without reacting to what it is taught and the psyche's dynamics it experiences: the only reactions occur – automatically – when the conditioning programs or the psyche's dynamics caused by certain events come into conflict with some primary drives.
 In this way, over time, a still unripe personality is formed, which manifests a character destined to influence the first autonomous choices that the conscious Ego naively attributes to itself.
-But consciousness is still underdeveloped, and the experience of life is too limited for the Ego to rely on its own resources: it would be necessary to count on the guidance and experience of valid teachers, but unfortunately in the current world these they are very few, and most humans must grow relying solely on their own psychic dynamics, often influenced by poor quality teachers.
+But consciousness is still underdeveloped, and the experience of life is too limited for the Ego to rely on its own resources: it would be necessary to count on the guidance and experience of valid teachers, but unfortunately in the current world these are very few, and most humans must grow relying solely on their own psyche's dynamics, often influenced by mediocre or poor quality teachers.

-Already since the first autonomous choices, we may observe that many people orient themselves according to what they consider their advantage in terms of the possibility of having fun, and the pursuit of pleasure or even happiness, while a minority accepts the commitment to face life as a task, with all its difficulties.
-Obviously, these are two needs of psychic origin, which should be adequately balanced, but here I want to highlight how, from the first stage of life, psychic dynamics – which manifest themselves so differently from one individual to another – take the control of the conscious Ego by forcing it to choose, act, behave, think and feel in one or the other way.
-In this respect, a human society – considered as a whole – manifests its own vitality determined by the partly organized and partly conflictual and chaotic interaction of all the psychic dynamics that are expressed through the humans that are part of it.
+Already since the first autonomous choices, we may observe that some of us orient themselves according to what they consider their advantage in terms of the possibility of having fun, and the pursuit of pleasure or even happiness, while others accepts the commitment to face life as a task, with all its difficulties.
+Obviously, these are two needs of psychic origin, which should be adequately balanced, but here I want to highlight how, from the first stage of life, the psyche's dynamics – which manifest themselves so differently from one individual to another – take the control of the conscious Ego by forcing it to choose, act, behave, think and feel in one or the other way.
+In this respect, a human society – considered as a whole – manifests its own vitality determined by the partly organized and partly conflictual and chaotic interaction of all the psyche's dynamics that are expressed through the humans that are part of it.
 In these conditions, the role of the conscious Ego often remains passive throughout all the life of a person.
-In effect, they are the interactions between real-world events and the psychic dynamics activated by an individual's psychophysical system that determine, when possible, an awakening of the conscious Ego from the semi-lethargic state in which it finds itself.
+In effect, they are the interactions between real-world events and the psyche's dynamics activated by an individual's psychophysical system that determine, when possible, an awakening of the conscious Ego from the semi-lethargic state in which it finds itself.

 Some people, identifying themselves with their own psychic dynamics, could believe that without these nothing can remain to the Ego, as a consciousness without psychic contents is completely useless.
-It is not so: if we consider consciousness as a beam of light, more or less wide and more or less intense, which allows us to perceive the animated objects that move and interact within a certain otherwise obscure environment, the conscious Ego – as the perceiver of these dynamic images – finds itself, so to speak, behind consciousness, or in the condition of a passive spectator of a movie that is projected on a screen placed in front of his eyes, without him knowing anything about the reasons why that movie was made and is being screened, involving him even in spite of himself.
+It is not so: if we consider our consciousness as a beam of light, more or less wide and more or less intense, which allows us to perceive the animated objects that move and interact within a certain otherwise obscure environment, the conscious Ego – as the perceiver of these dynamic images – finds itself, so to speak, behind its consciousness, or in the condition of a passive spectator of a movie that is projected on a screen placed in front of its eyes, without it knowing anything about the reasons why that movie was made, is being shown, and manages to involve it even in spite of itself.
 But if the Ego manages to awaken from its own passive state, it can direct the beam of light of consciousness on itself: in this condition of self-consciousness it will realize that it can rely on a series of psychic dynamics of a well different quality than those in which it had been involved and ensnared until then.
-It is as if at this point a quite different movie was projected on the screen, of which the Ego itself is author, director and actor.
+It is as if at this point a quite different movie was shown on the screen, of which the Ego itself is author, director and actor.

 Smart consciousness and the psyche

-In any case, the study of the past and the experience of the present show that this process of transforming evil into good needs long times – at least in relation to the normal duration of human life – and does not proceed in a linear and constant way, but rather shows a wave trend, for which periods of progress may also be followed by temporary recessions.
-Therefore the time factor plays a fundamental role, and in any case a significant amount of humans will have to face, in the course of their life, the good-evil polarity which – as we experience it today – involves injustice, strong inequalities in the destinies of individuals, lies and hypocrisy in social dynamics, psychic conflicts of all kinds and physical suffering.
-Furthermore, to have the certainty that this process of transforming evil into good can be successful, so that we can sustain our possible commitment in this sense, we should have confidence in an entity superordinated to both evil and good – something like an absolute and irrevocable law – which guarantees that the operation will end well.
-In this respect, the human psyche cannot be of great help, because it represents both the one and the other aspect of the problem, and its complex dynamics – depending on how they manifest themselves – can even induce a person to do the evil, believing to act for good.
+In any case, the study of the past and the experience of the present show that this process of transforming evil into good needs long times – at least in relation to the normal duration of human life – and does not proceed in a linear and constant way, but rather shows a wave trend, for which periods of progress may also be followed by temporary regressions.
+Therefore the time factor plays a fundamental role, and in any case a significant amount of humans will have to face, in the course of their life, the good-evil polarity which – as we experience it today – involves injustice, strong inequalities in the destinies of individuals, lies, deceptions and hypocrisy in social dynamics, psychic conflicts of all kinds and physical suffering.
+Furthermore, to have the certainty that this process of transforming evil into good can be successful, so that we can sustain our possible commitment in this sense, we should have confidence in an entity superordinated to both evil and good – something like an absolute and irrevocable law – which could guarantee that the operation will end well.
+In this respect, the human psyche cannot be of great help, because it represents both the one and the other aspect of the problem, and its complex dynamics – depending on how they manifest themselves – can even induce a person to cause suffering to others, believing to act for good.

-To better understand the reasons why the psychic dynamics activated by mental functioning in themselves make impossible – in certain cases – the success of the process of seeking mental happiness (beyond the unhappiness caused by misfortunes of natural origin, including diseases), we may take for example the state of falling in love: the loving one needs, in order to feel happy, that the loved person returns his/her love, which is often not possible, with consequent unhappiness on the part of the lover, a condition that can have annoying effects even for the in vain loved one.
-Moreover, even in those cases in which love is initially reciprocated, it happens that over time the psychic dynamics of the people involved come into conflict with each other, causing mutual unhappiness, sometimes with dramatic consequences.
-After all, the search for emotional happiness resembles a bait on the hook that must tie the conscious Ego to life: the prospect of possible happiness involves the Ego in human affairs, even when it becomes clear that the happiness that I have conquered and am enjoying today is destined to fade over time, precisely because of the mind functioning.
+To better understand the reasons why the psyche's dynamics activated by mental functioning in themselves make impossible – at least in some cases – the success of the process of seeking mental happiness (beyond the unhappiness caused by misfortunes of natural origin, including diseases), we may take for example the state of falling in love: the loving one needs, in order to feel happy, that the loved person returns his/her love, which is often not possible, with consequent unhappiness by those who fell in love, a condition that can have annoying effects even for the person who does not return love.
+Moreover, even in those cases in which love is initially reciprocated, it happens that over time the psyche's dynamics of the people involved come into conflict with each other, causing mutual unhappiness, sometimes with dramatic consequences.
+After all, the search for emotional happiness resembles a bait on the hook that must tie the conscious Ego to life: the hope of a possible happiness involves the Ego in human affairs, even when it becomes clear that the happiness that I have conquered and am enjoying today is destined to fade over time, precisely because of the mind functioning.